Senior Announcements

 • Finalize your college essay.
 Many schools will require that you submit at least one essay with your application.

-• Research possibilities of scholarships.
-Ask your counselor, your colleges, and your religious and civic groups about scholarship opportunities.
+• Research scholarships.
+Ask your counselor, your colleges, and local religious and civic groups about scholarship opportunities.
 You should never pay for scholarship information.

 • Finalize and send any early decision or early action applications due this month.
-Have a parent, teacher, counselor, or another adult review the application before it is submitted.
+Have a parent, teacher, counselor, or other adult review the application before it is submitted.

 • Every college will require a copy of your transcript from your high school.
 Follow your school's procedure for sending transcripts.